nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should respond to commands within 2 seconds.
+6. Should be built to be able to easily update the GUI in the future.
+7. Saved files should be able to work cross platform.
+8. A GUI should be used for the display of results.

 ## Appendix D : Glossary